 The most simply named type of broadband in the UK is fibre optic.
 This quite literally uses fibre optic cables to send data.
 It comes in two kinds – FTTC, or ‘superfast’, and FTTP, or ‘ultrafast’.

 The first is Fibre to the Cabinet, the slower of the two.
-Fibres go to the ‘cabinet’ on your street, and from there, copper cables go to your house.
+Fibre optic cables go to the ‘cabinet’ on your street, and from there, copper cables go to your house.
 According to Ofcom’s research, superfast broadband, at speeds of or above 30mbps, is now available to 90% of UK properties.

-Fibre to the Premises is much less readily available.
-But it is much quicker, at up to 1gbps.
+Fibre to the Premises, also known as ‘full fibre’, uses fibre optic cables for the entire journey, directly into your home or commercial premises.
+It’s much less readily available but also much quicker at up to 1gbps.
 In fact, this is the quickest option for broadband currently available.
 The difference between FTTC and FTTP is comparable to the difference between 4G and 5G on your phone.

 Like FTTC broadband, cable uses fibres to go to your street cabinet.
 The difference here is that then from the cabinet is a ‘coaxial cable’ network, the same cables that deliver cable TV.
 These cables transmit data faster than the copper wires, so cable internet is faster than superfast fibre broadband.